daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 - Often use 'command and control' within firms rather than markets

-Adv: This spawned a large literature on the 'theory of the firm' emphasizing things like incomplete contracts, hold-up, relationship specific assets, lobbying costs, and more.
+\textcolor{RawSienna}{Advanced footnote}^[This spawned a large literature on the 'theory of the firm' emphasizing things like incomplete contracts, hold-up, relationship specific assets, lobbying costs, and more.]

-***

 ### Marginal revenue